epomatti/aws-cloudformation-protection/README.md

     --stack-policy-body file://stack-policy-allow.json
 ```

-This time it will work:
+This time without a policy, the required changes will be allowed:

 <img src="img/changeset-ok.png" />